-The project aims to advance knowledge on the patterns, critical junctures and factors of conflict (de)escalation of Salafi-jihadi groups.
+The project aims to advance knowledge on the patterns, critical junctures and factors of conflict (de)escalation of Salafi-jihadi armed groups.
 It also seeks to explore the role of 'soft power' dialogue engagement by third-parties (such as local bridge-builders, humanitarian actors or international mediators) with their leaders, members or ‘proxies’, in order to reduce violence or to create a momentum for a peace process.
-Hence, we will undertake in-depth research on the nature of three contemporary Salafi-jihadi groups in Mali, Somalia and Syria, and examine the factors influencing their ideological, organisational and behavioural (de)escalation trajectories, with a particular emphasis on the role of third-party engagement.
+We also seek to compare Salafi-jihadi armed groups with other non-state armed groups to determine if there are significant differences and what that means for conflict transformation.
+Accordingly, we will undertake in-depth research on the nature of three contemporary Salafi-jihadi armed groups in Mali, Somalia and Syria, and examine the factors influencing their behavioural (de)escalation trajectories, with a particular emphasis on the role of third-party engagement.

 According to the Uppsala Conflict Data Programme, ISIS, Al Qaida and their affiliates represented 25 out of 45 armed groups active in state-based armed conflicts and more than half of all deaths caused by organised violence in 2015.
 These groups are characterised by their radical religious ideology, rooted in Salafi-based Islamism.
 Attempts to defeat such insurgencies through military means have largely proved ineffective so far, inducing Western governments to explore alternative options to the ‘war on terror’, primarily through approaches aimed to prevent violent extremism (PVE) or to ‘rehabilitate’ former jihadists.
 However, there is an acute lack of research on policy options for engaging violent extremist groups through dialogue or negotiation.